cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

     :language: sql
     :dburl: /_static/simple_books.sqlite3

-    Write a query to find books with a title beginning with the letters "T" or "I", in the fiction, fantasy, or poetry genres.
+    Write a query to find books with a title beginning with the letters "T" or "I", in the fiction, fantasy, or poetry genres:
     ~~~~

 .. reveal:: ch3_self_test_boolean3_hint